 - A free kick should be taken place from the spot of the foul.

 - In beach soccer, throw-ins can be taken by both hand and feet.

 - A goal cannot be scored from the kick-off directly.

 - There is no offside in beach football.

 From 1995 to 2004, Beach Soccer World Cup competition was taking place every year under the supervision of BSWW (Beach Soccer Worldwide).
 In 2005, BSWW handover the tournament to FIFA & FIFA re-branding the tournament FIFA Beach Soccer World Cups.

 From 2005 to 2009, the competition was taking place every year & since 2009, the tournament has taken place every 2 years where 16 teams can participate.

 Like regular soccer, Brazil is the most successful team in beach football.
 They won beach soccer world cup trophy 14 times.

-The next beach football world cup will be held in Paraguay in 2019.
+The next beach football world cup will be held in Russia in 2021.